mlaursen/react-md/README.md

 # Known Bugs/Works in Progress/Future Changes

 * Scrollable tabs do not exist for desktop.
 Wasn't sure how to calculate it yet or set it up.
-* Hopefully update ListItem components to not require Line1 and Line2 crap.
-* The circular progress only does not animate the stroke-width or whatever it is called in IE.
 * Autocomplete
 * Data Tables -- there is some starter css for tables in [\_data-tables.scss](../master/src/scss/components/_data-tables.scss) but no components with functionality.
 * Bottom sheets